 Even after a divorce decree is finalized, changes in the financial, marital or civic status of either party, or the needs of the minor children, may make it compelling to revisit the orders of the court.

-Carmina can help you make the best case to the Court for modifying your divorce decree, whether by reducing or terminating alimony payments due to changes in the marital or financial status of your ex-spouse; by waiving burdensome restrictions on your visitation rights; or by placing restrictions on a parenting plan that was too vague and isn’t working.
+Carmina can help you make the best case to the Court for modifying your divorce decree, whether by reducing or terminating alimony payments due to changes in the marital or financial status of you or your ex-spouse; by changing burdensome restrictions on your visitation rights; or by delineating clearer terms in a parenting plan that was too vague and isn’t working.

-If you live in Milford, New Haven, Waterbury, Bridgeport, Westport, Danbury or Stamford, or any of the nearby Fairfield County or New Haven County cities within those jurisdictions, your path to pursuing your rights and remedies through modification is only minutes away.
-As a client, Attorney Carmina (Tessitore) Hirsch will be your advocate for your reasonable goals and assist you in presenting the best arguments to the judge in order to resolve an untenable situation in your favor.
+If you live in Milford, New Haven, Waterbury, Bridgeport, Westport, Danbury or Monroe, or any of the nearby upper Fairfield County or New Haven County cities within those jurisdictions, your path to pursuing your rights and remedies through modification is only minutes away.
+Attorney Carmina (Tessitore) Hirsch advocates for her clients reasonable goals and assists clients in presenting the best arguments to the judge in order to resolve an untenable situation in your favor.